alexladda/instance-content/projects/makeovermondays.md

 *April 12th, 2021*

 So apparently refs call fouls in the NBA.
-This was actually done '*on time*', the upper table is accessed via the data.world API, the second one utilises a pivot of a local copy.
+The upper table is accessed via the data.world API, the second one utilises a pivot of a local copy.

 <a
     href="https://public.tableau.com/views/2015W15_NBA_refs/NBAfouls?:language=en-GB&:display_count=y&:origin=viz_share_link">